MeTavi/TAT_doc/docs/Setup_Guide/index.md

 >
 > It is essential that the itineraries are extracted on the same date as the GTFS data to ensure compatibility.
 As a result, the GTFS release date serves as the version identifier and is consistently used across the folder structure and workflow.

-The following sections describe the naming conventions and folder structure for each of these datasets.
-The content and processing of the raw data will be discussed in the [data requirement] section.

 ### Setting Up the Python Environment